njwatkin/Mod1Chall_NW/AI_Case_Study_Nuance_NW.md

 ![Pajama Time](1556630804933.png){ width="340" height="470" style="display: block; margin: 0 auto" }

-*For physicians, clinical documentation also occurs outside of the physician-patient consult.
-Unfortunately, this additional time adds up and intrudes on work-life balance.
-"Pajama time" is what physicians call the time they take to catchup on clinical documentation.*
+*Clinical documentation occurs outside of the physician-patient consult.
+Unfortunately, this additional time adds up and intrudes on physicians's work-life balance.
+"Pajama time" is what physicians call this to catchup on clinical documentation.*

 ## <span style="color: green">Nuance's Backing
 ---